shlinkio/shlink-web-client/CONTRIBUTING.md

 ## System dependencies

-The project can be run inside a docker container through provided docker-compose configuration.
+The project can be run inside a docker container through provided `docker compose` configuration.

 Because of this, the only actual dependencies are [docker](https://docs.docker.com/get-docker/) and [docker-compose](https://docs.docker.com/compose/install/).